Yosri-Ben-Halima/Yosri-Ben-Halima/README.md

 ## 🌐 Connect with Me

 Thank you for visiting my GitHub profile!
 Feel free to reach out if you have any questions or opportunities to collaborate.
-Let's connect and explore new possibilities together!
+Let's connect and explore new possibilities together:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Yosri%20Ben%20Halima-blue)](https://www.linkedin.com/in/yosri-ben-halima-3553a9221/)
 [![Twitter](https://img.shields.io/badge/Facebook-@Yosry%20Ben%20Hlima-navy)](https://www.facebook.com/NottherealYxsry)